appfuse/appfuse/extras/appgen/README.txt

    already exist in your "model" package.
 If you choose table, Middlegen will be used to create a POJO from an existing database table.
 This generates all the files you create to test and perform CRUD on an object.

+3. Finally, you will be asked to enter an application module or sub-package name.
+This is an optional feature that will allow you to organize your classes into sub-packages.
+For example, for a POJO "model" package of "org.appfuse.foo.model", just enter foo when prompted.

-3. To install the generated files, run "ant install".
+4. To install the generated files, run "ant install".
 You can run "ant install -Dappgen.type=pojo -Dobject.name=person" if you want to do everything in one fell swoop.